Are you experiencing behavior problems with your dog?

 One of the things that Dr. Dodman shared with us in the interview was something called the Beck Depression Inventory, which is a 21-item questionnaire widely used to detect depression.

-If you’re wondering why Dr. Dodman specifically pointed out that men are more likely to do this, he explains in the podcast that “Men and women handle depression differently.
+If you’re wondering why Dr. Dodman specifically pointed that out, he explains, “Men and women handle depression differently.
 Men tend to act out; women tend to absorb and take it more internally.”

 2. If you treat a dog with harsh methods, that dog’s behavior will deteriorate.